shoeheng/dbmle/dbmle-pkg/README.md

     ! dbmle --xI1 50 --xI0 11 --xC1 23 --xC0 31

-BELOW HERE IS RANDOM STUFF, TO FIGURE OUT TROUbLE SHOOTING
+BELOW HERE IS RANDOM STUFF, TO FIGURE OUT TROUBLE SHOOTING

 to set your Python path in Stata.
 Once your path is set, run
 ```stata